Thursday, September 15, 2011

 full as a goog!

 Last weekend I dusted off the apron and finally rediscovered my cooking mojo - it has been a while since I actually had the time and occasion to cook anything of real substance.
-Life in the desert has been a little bit hectic for the last fortnight and I have barely had time to sleep, let alone cook anything other than eggs, steak or a simple stir fry (v. boring I know!).

 Given a small window of opportunity, I decided to make the most of Mum's care package and try out some of the recipes (with my own spin of course).